hyeyoungshin/dotfiles.wjd/README.md

             ("marmalade" . "http://marmalade-repo.org/packages/")
             ("melpa" . "http://melpa.milkbox.net/packages/")))

-2. Start emacs and do `M-x package-install`
+2. Start emacs and do `M-x package-install`.
-    When it prompts you with "Install package:", enter magit.
+    When it prompts you with "Install package:", enter `magit`.

 Using Magit
 -----------